-In many ways large and small, money can make slaves of us.
+Giving is the antidote to greed. tweet this!In many ways large and small, money can make slaves of us.
 Greed is one of the most obvious ways to become a money slave, but there are plenty of others.
 For each of these heart diseases, though, there is a cure.
 And giving is the antidote to greed.

-So it goes with greed.
+Greed seeks to reap what it did not sow, to acquire what it did not earn, to control what it did not create. tweet this!So it goes with greed.
 Greed is that most basic of all money problems, but its scope is much broader than money.
 You were greedy as a toddler, before you ever knew what money was.
 You can be greedy with money, certainly, but you can also be greedy with your time, your possessions and even your relationships.
 Have you ever met someone who was only able to talk about themselves?
 That, in its own way, is greed.

 At its heart, greed is simply the compulsion to take: take money, take things, take attention, etc. Greed wants to own, to hoard, to control.
 Greed seeks to reap what it did not sow, to acquire what it did not earn, to control what it did not create.

-When you give to a person, you are focusing on that person and their needs instead of your own self.
+When you give to a someone, you are focusing on that person and their needs instead of your own.
 When you give to an organization, you’re paying attention to the good work that the organization does.
-And when you intentionally seek out opportunities and places to give, your heart is constantly looking beyond itself for the next giving target.
+And when you intentionally look for opportunities and places to give, your heart is constantly stretching beyond itself for the next giving target.

-Now here’s the catch: When you first start, it’s not going to be easy.
-After all, giving runs contrary to the orientation of your heart, and it contradicts attitudes that you’ve likely held since childhood.
-At first, giving is going to feel totally wrong.
+Just like an addictive drug changes your brain, giving changes your heart. tweet this!Now here’s the catch: When you first start, it’s not going to be easy.
+After all, giving runs contrary to the orientation of your hear.
+At first, giving might feel totally wrong.
 But soon, you’ll discover the truth that the Bible has taught for centuries: “It is more blessed to give than to receive.”